storageos/storageos.github.io/_docs/reference/cli/volume.md

 Run 'storageos volume COMMAND --help' for more information on a command.
 ```

-Note that the mount and unmount commands are not available on MacOS.
+Note that the mount and unmount commands are not available on MacOS or Windows.

 ### `storageos volume create`